wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.4.5 =
+= 1.4.6 =
-Made further speed improvements, added French Translation (fr_FR), updated the Serbian Translation (sr_RS), and improved/updated the spam filters.
+Added compatibility fix for certain server configurations where necessary PHP functions are not enabled, and updated spam filters.
 Please see Changelog for more details.

 == Other Notes ==